-Our supplier diversity program managers are dedicated to working with our sourcing teams and business units to identify specific areas of opportunity and include diverse businesses in competitive bids.
-In addition to identifying, considering and mentoring diverse suppliers throughout the sourcing process, we are committed to creating business education opportunities and other business development initiatives.
+Our supplier diversity program managers are dedicated to working with our sourcing teams and departments to identify specific areas of opportunity and include diverse businesses in competitive bids.
+In addition to identifying, considering and mentoring diverse suppliers throughout the sourcing process, we are committed to creating business development initiatives, including business education opportunities.
 Our program is structured around internal and external initiatives and is guided by 4 areas of focus:

-- Strategic Supplier Outreach: Our strategic outreach involves interviewing prospective suppliers at regional and national supplier diversity events and sharing important information and criteria about doing business with AT&T. We work with several diversity business organizations for targeted supplier identification.
-In 2019, AT&T Communications sponsored and/or participated in roughly 100 supplier diversity outreach events and meetings in 16 states and the District of Columbia.
+- Strategic Supplier Outreach: We interview prospective suppliers at regional and national supplier diversity events and share important information and criteria about doing business with AT&T. We work with several diversity business organizations for targeted supplier identification.
+In 2020, AT&T Communications sponsored and/or participated in roughly 75 virtual supplier diversity outreach events and meetings.

-- Diverse Supplier Advocacy: We advocate for current and prospective diverse suppliers in their quest to provide products and services to AT&T. In our advocacy, we work closely with our sourcing organization, business unit partners and prime suppliers to identify and influence opportunities for consideration and inclusion of diverse suppliers.
+- Diverse Supplier Advocacy: We work closely with our sourcing organization, department partners and prime suppliers to identify and influence opportunities for consideration and inclusion of diverse suppliers.

 - Engaging Our Prime Suppliers: We work with our prime suppliers to maximize use of diverse suppliers as subcontractors.
 Key to this effort are our requirements that prime suppliers provide an annual plan outlining their proposed use of diverse suppliers and report their diversity subcontracting spend monthly.

 - Business Development and Education: We provide opportunities for diverse suppliers to participate in executive education and training programs through the sponsorship of formal mentoring and business development programs.
 We also host and participate in workshops, seminars and 1-on-1 counseling sessions.

-AT&T’s supplier diversity team has conducted comprehensive outreach to connect with hundreds of diverse businesses across the U.S. To achieve maximum effectiveness, we partner with chambers of commerce and business organizations to connect with diverse businesses.
+AT&T’s supplier diversity team conducts comprehensive outreach to connect diverse businesses across the U.S. with supply chain opportunities at AT&T. We partner with business organizations, chambers of commerce and other business groups that provide business development, certification and advocacy support.